- Importing a Vehicle into the United States

 - Rover Mini Cooper: 1995 version lacks required safety features

-The National Highway and Traffic Safety Administration (NHTSA) makes the final decision on which vehicles are allowed in the U.S. The cars above are deemed too risky and cannot be brought into the country.
+The National Highway and Traffic Safety Administration (NHTSA) makes the final decision on which autos are allowed in the U.S. The cars above are deemed too risky and cannot be brought into the country.

 The “Show and Display” rule allows for the import of select European cars that were previously prohibited in the U.S. These cars are exempt from NHTSA’s stringent safety regulations and do not require replacement parts when being imported.
 However, they must pass EPA emissions rules.